blefebvre/implementationdetails.dev/_posts/2021-01-03-adding-macos-support-to-an-existing-react-native-app-gotchas.markdown

 ---
 layout: post
 title: "Adding macOS support to an existing React Native app"
 summary: "Microsoft recently introduced a package to enable React Native apps to be built and run on macOS.
-This post covers some gotchas that I encountered while adding support to an existing app."
+This post covers some gotchas that I encountered while adding support to an existing app of mine."
 twitter_image: "/images/...."
 date: 2021-01-03 6:24
 comments: true